Sri Lanka PM offers protesters talks as opposition eyes no-confidence vote

 The roots of the crisis lie in mismanagement of public finances that critics say has been exacerbated by tax cuts enacted by the government just before the COVID-19 pandemic.

+Sub-Saharan Africa's growth to slow to 3.6% this year, World Bank says

+Sri Lanka unilaterally suspends external debt payments, says it needs money for essentials

-(Reporting Uditha Jayasinghe and Devjyot Ghoshal in COLOMBO; Editing by Robert Birsel)
+(Reporting Uditha Jayasinghe and Devjyot Ghoshal in Colombo; Editing by Robert Birsel and Lisa Shumaker)

 ((Devjyot.Ghoshal@thomsonreuters.com;))